ThaBeanBoy/Front-End-Mentor-Time-Tracking-Dashboard/README.md

 #### Learning Astro

-Astro is used to build static sites that supports multiple javascript frameworks & libraries, while shipping little javascript.
-From my understanding, Astro islands are similar to react components, but this time, but this time, islands are converted to static HTML. you caan find more information on the Astro's islands architecture [here](https://docs.astro.build/en/concepts/islands/)
+Astro is used to build static sites that support multiple javascript frameworks & libraries while shipping little javascript.
+From my understanding, Astro islands are similar to react components, but this time, islands are converted to static HTML. you can find more information on Astro's islands architecture [here](https://docs.astro.build/en/concepts/islands/)

-Unlike other Frameworks & libraries I've worked with in the past, [Astro](https://astro.build/) generates a MPA (Multi-Page Application) intstead of an SPA (Single-Page Application).
+Unlike other Frameworks & libraries I've worked with in the past, [Astro](https://astro.build/) generates an MPA (Multi-Page Application) instead of an SPA (Single-Page Application).
 More details on this can be found [here](https://docs.astro.build/en/concepts/mpa-vs-spa/).

 You can learn more [here](https://docs.astro.build/en/getting-started/)

 #### Layout & Pages

-The concept of a layout componet & different pages in the pages directory isn't a new thing to me.
-The only thing I had to learn when making a layout component is that you need to inset a `<slot />` in the layout, this is where the page would basically put it'self in.
+The concept of a layout component & different pages in the pages directory isn't a new thing to me.
+The only thing I had to learn when making a layout component is that you need to insert a `<slot />` in the layout, this is where the page would put itself in.

 My [layout component](./src/layouts/Layout.astro) & my [homepage](./src/pages/index.astro)

-**The code below is from the docs**
+**The code below is from the astro docs**

 ```astro
 ---